wuxxin/machine-bootstrap/README.md

     all en*,eth* devices via dhcp
 + --http_proxy "http://proxyip:port"
 + --yes       to wipe target hardisk
++ --phase-1   only execute phase 1
-+ --phase-2   start executing from running recovery image
++ --phase-2   start and only execute phase 2 (from running recovery image)
++ --phase-3   start and only execute phase 3 (from installed base machine)

 Examples: